DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 - Mitigates the high risk of someone making a decision when they are not allowed to
 - We can allow certain users to have access to certain sensitive data
 - UI reflects possible permissions
-- UI doesn’t need to explain itself
+- UI does not need to explain itself
 - When relationships change between organisations, you can set it once for all users.

 ##### Cons